Food Inspections

 Mercer Pizza Plus

-Routine inspection conducted on 08-25-2023.
+Routine inspection conducted on 09-13-2024.
 Critical: None.
 Non-critical: Damaged floor tiles and ceiling.
-Minimal tears in the booth cushions.
-Gap in door frame in back storage room.
+Gap in door frame and wall in back storage room.
 Physical facilities shall be maintained and in good repair.
-Surfaces must be smooth...
+Surfaces must be smooth and easily...

 Mercer County Food Pantry